minusnine/ericgar.com/content/post/boston-marathon-2023/index.md

 ## Pre-race

-I set my alarm for 5:45 to be able to meet my team and get to the busses in Boston Commons to Hopkinton.
+I set my alarm for 5:45 to be able to meet my team and get to the buses in Boston Commons to Hopkinton.
 While I would have been perfectly content with my PB&Js until the race start at 10am, the hotel graciously provided an early continental breakfast for runners.

+{{<figure src="/images/post/boston-marathon-2023/nothomeless_small.jpg" link="/images/post/boston-marathon-2023/nothomeless.jpg">}}

 The bus was fine.
 Point-to-point courses are amusing to me because it is made clear how ridiculous it is that we’ve chosen to _run_ the 26.2 miles that we’re